 A wide variety of tours are available from general group tours held to more personalised tours depending on your own requirements.
 These are available all year round.

-For further information or to book a tour please contact 061 385186 and prepare to be enchanted by the magic and history surrounding Lough Gur.
+For further information or to book a tour please contact 061 385186, email firstname.lastname@example.org or book online via www.loughgur.com and prepare to be enchanted by the history, folklore, archaeology and environment that surrounds Lough Gur.

 Lough Gur is a lake in County Limerick, Ireland between the towns of Herbertstown and Bruff.
 The lake forms a horseshoe shape at the base of Knockadoon Hill and some rugged elevated countryside.
 Lough Gur is a shallow lake measuring 3.5 meters at its deepest level.
 The lake is fed from underground springs and is not free flowing.
 The lake and the surrounding area is known to be one of Ireland’s most important archaeological sites.
 Humans have lived in Lough Gur since Neolithic times.
 The site of Lough Gur is the only area in all of Ireland where you will see visible remains of every age of mankind throughout the centuries.